Overview

 • Bowel obstruction.
 A blocked colon is an emergency that may require total or partial colectomy, depending on the situation.

 • Colon cancer.
+If you have colon cancer, surgery to remove the cancer and nearby tissue may give you the best chance to cure the disease or keep it under control.
+Surgery also can help prevent problems such as bleeding, blockage or a hole in the colon that might happen if the cancer grows larger.
 Early-stage cancers may require only a small section of the colon to be removed during colectomy.
 Cancers at a later stage may require more of the colon to be removed.

 • Crohn's disease.
-If medications aren't helping you, removing the affected part of your colon may offer temporary relief from signs and symptoms.
-Colectomy may also be an option if precancerous changes are found during a test to examine the colon (colonoscopy).
+If medicines aren't helping you, removing the affected part of your colon may offer temporary relief from symptoms.
+Colectomy also may be an option if precancerous changes are found during a test to examine the colon, called colonoscopy.

 • Ulcerative colitis.
-Your doctor may recommend total colectomy or proctocolectomy if medications aren't helping to control your signs and symptoms.
-Proctocolectomy may also be recommended if precancerous changes are found during a colonoscopy.
+A total colectomy or proctocolectomy may be recommended if medicines aren't helping to control your symptoms.
+Proctocolectomy also may be recommended if precancerous changes are found during a colonoscopy.

 • Diverticulitis.
-Your doctor may recommend surgery to remove the affected portion of the colon if your diverticulitis recurs or if you experience complications of diverticulitis.
+Surgery to remove the affected portion of the colon may be recommended if your diverticulitis recurs or if you experience complications of diverticulitis.
+Complications may include infection, blockage, a hole in the colon, or a tunnel that can form between the colon and nearby organs, called a fistula.

 • Preventive surgery.
 If you have a very high risk of colon cancer due to the formation of multiple precancerous colon polyps, you may choose to undergo total colectomy to prevent cancer in the future.
 Colectomy may be an option for people with inherited genetic conditions that increase colon cancer risk, such as familial adenomatous polyposis or Lynch syndrome.

-Discuss your treatment options with your doctor.
+Discuss your treatment options with your healthcare team.
 In some situations, you may have a choice between various types of colectomy operations.
-Your doctor can discuss the benefits and risks of each.
+Your care team can discuss the benefits and risks of each.

 Get the latest colon cancer help and advice from Mayo Clinic delivered in your inbox.